nadurath/javabox/README.md

 # javabox
-android spotify client meant to act as a jukebox
+android app using spotify data / functionality to emulate a jukebox